1. When to Apply

 Carleton Letter of Acceptance

-A Letter of Acceptance from a Designated Learning Institution (DLI) is a required document for your study permit application.
+A Letter of Acceptance from a Designated Learning Institution (DLI) is a required document for a study permit application.
 This essential Carleton document can be found in the Admissions section of your Carleton 360 account.
 The file name is “Visa Letter” if you are an undergraduate, and “International Students Letter” if you are a graduate student.
 The title of the document in both cases is “Student information for a Study Permit”.
 This one-page document meets IRCC’s requirement for a Letter of Acceptance from a Designated Learning Institution.

 You should not include your entire admission package in your study permit application.
 If you have an entrance scholarship, you can include one of the following among your financial documents: